pvandervelde/mindvortex/drafts/2100-01-01-Software-development-pipeline-Design-robustness.md

 - Has to be able to deal with changes in the environment in a sensible way
 - Has to be able to deal with changes in the source code and report the correct errors
+- Note that robustness is generally aimed at situations we understand, i.e. things we can sort of predict, the other value is resilience (see paper)
 - Why is robustness important
     - The environment may experience changes, e.g. minor outages, failing services etc. In this case the pipeline should be able to deal with these issues and provide a sensible report